-- - > Electronic form on any personal technology device such as photos - b) Students may not verbally discuss protected information to anyone other than those rendering care to them. - c) Protected information and identifying characteristics must be omitted from all student work including care plans, reflections, & case studies - d) Any identifying staff data must be held confidentially outside of the clinical setting.
+- a) This program operates in accordance with the Health Insurance Portability and Accountability Act (HIPAA).
+Students must complete HIPAA Certification prior to clinical rotations and complete the HIPAA Certification Form.
+The identity of our patients must be protected.
+Under no circumstances shall any HIPAA or other protected information leave the clinical site.
+This includes: >Physical material form such as copies, hand written notes, or assignment sheets - > Electronic form on any personal technology device such as photos - b) Students may not verbally discuss protected information to anyone other than those rendering care to them. - c) Protected information and identifying characteristics must be omitted from all student work including care plans, reflections, & case studies - d) Any identifying staff data must be held confidentially outside of the clinical setting.
 Identification of a patient or staff member by either direct or indirect means may result in the student's dismissal from the BSN Program.
 The only exception to this is when reporting a possible liability claim to the insurance company.